esr360/Kayzen.docs/README.md

 This is the official developer guide for the Kayzen HTML theme.
 If you are a customer of the theme you are entitled to access the private Kayzen repository located here: [https://github.com/esr360/Kayzen](https://github.com/esr360/Kayzen).

-> [Click Here](http://kayzen.skyux.com/docs/) to view the more simple user guide if you just want to get setup with the defauly Kayzen files.
+> [Click Here](http://kayzen.skyux.com/docs/) to view the more simple user guide if you just want to get setup with the default Kayzen files.

+#### Table of Contents

 * [Getting Started](#getting-started)
 * [Configure](#configure)